gsingh93/org-custom-cookies/README.md

 - `org-custom-cookies-update-subtree`: Updates any custom cookies found in the current heading and any child heading of the current heading
 - `org-custom-cookies-update-containing-subtree`: First finds the topmost parent heading that contains a custom cookie, and then updates all custom cookies in headings in that subtree.
 This is similar to `org-custom-cookies-update-nearest-heading`, except instead of stopping after finding the custom cookie, it
 - `org-custom-cookies-update-all`: Updates all custom cookies in the buffer
+- `org-custom-cookies--update-cookie-ctrl-c-ctrl-c`: Updates cookies under cursor when for keybinding `C-c C-c`.

 It's recommended to play around with which one works best for your workflow (I personally prefer `org-custom-cookies-update-containing-subtree`), and bind this to a key.
 For convenience, using a prefix argument (`C-u`) with any of these will run `org-custom-cookies-update-all`.

 ### Keybindings and Hooks

 The `use-package` configuration below will bind `C-c #` in the `org-mode-map` (which originally would call `org-update-statistics-cookies`) to a function that will call both `(org-update-statistics-cookies all)` and `org-custom-cookies-update-containing-subtree`.
 It will also add hooks that will be run when you clock out, as well as when the "Effort" property is updated.
+It also enables `C-c C-c` for the custom cookies.

 ```elisp
 (use-package org-custom-cookies